 Hello, Thank you for visiting.

 I recently retired as a full-time tenured law professor from Saddleback College.
-I am enjoying my retirement by teaching law classes part-time in the Business Department of the Division of Business Science and Economic & Workforce Development.
+I am enjoying my retirement by teaching law classes part-time in the Business Department of Economic & Workforce Development and Business Science Division.
 Prior to my coming to the college, I practiced law in California with an emphasis on civil litigation.
 I have a Juris Doctorate Degree (J.D.) and a Master's Degree in Education with a specialty in Online Teaching & Learning (M.Ed-OTL).

 My leadership roles for the college included numerous positions with the Academic Senate.
 The Academic Senate represents the faculty in its role of shared governance of the college.
 I served as Academic Senator 1987 to 1998, Secretary/Treasurer 1998-99, President Elect 1999-00, President 2000-01, Past President 2001-02) In addition, I was Chair of the Legal Studies Department from 1987 to 1999, Chair of the Distance Education Committee 1999-2002, Chair of the Faculty Hiring Prioritization Committee 2001-02, 2002-03, 2003-04, and 2004-05 and Chair of the Faculty Development Funding Committee 2010-11.
 I was the faculty advisor to the Legal Assisting Association from 1988 to 1999 and Pre-Law Mentorship Program from 1990 to 1994.
 I served as a member of the District Resource Allocation Committee, College Budget Committee, Ethics and Professional Standards Committee, Honors Board, Disciplinary Committee, Partnership for Excellence Committee, Distance Education Committee and District Task Force on Distance Education.

 My personal goals include using technology in the delivery of instruction.
 My challenge is teaching law students critical thinking skills by analyzing life experiences, case law and separating opinions from facts.